HieuHongHao/326Project/docs/milestone1.md

 ### Part 3: Divsion of Labor
  - Peter Phan: Design in figma and create the HTML/CSS for the landing page and search page
  - Phat Nguyen: Design in figma and create the HTML/CSS for the canvas page and account page
- - Hieu Nguyen: Design in figma and create the HTML/CSS for the forum page and write milestone1.md
+ - Hieu Nguyen: Design in figma and create the HTML/CSS for the project page and write milestone1.md